laxa88/wyn-kha-lib/wyn_unityads/README.md

 ## Installation

-1. Copy the 'wyn_unityads' folder to your Libraries folder
+1. Copy the 'wyn_unityads' and 'wyn_common' folder to your Libraries folder
 2. Add the following in your project's 'khafile.js':

 		project.addLibrary('wyn_unityads');
+		project.addLibrary('wyn_common');

 ### Android (Android Studio additional steps)